 With that, you have a slime farm!
 Leave the area for a bit and there should be plenty of Slimeballs scattered around at the bottom of the chamber for you to collect when you come back.

-That covers everything that you need to know about Slime and how to make your first Slime farm in Minecraft.
-If you’re fed up with looking at slime and want to make your world a bit prettier, check out our list of the best Minecraft shaders.
-If you’re excited for something new, take a look at everything you can expect when Minecraft 1.18 arrives.
+With that, you should be prepared to find Slimes, or make your own Slime farm in Minecraft.
+If you’re still hunting for a Slime chunk and want to make your journey a bit more picturesque, check out our list of the best Minecraft shaders.
+If you’re excited for something new, take a look at everything you can expect in Minecraft 1.19, including Frogs, Fireflies, and the fearsome new Warden.